Learn how to fly cheap and beat the house…

 3.)
 Be flexible

 When searching for airfare, most travel sites (Travelocity, Kayak, Priceline, etc.) allow you to make travel dates flexible by one to three days in order to guarantee the cheapest options.
 Some sites also have a calendar tool that highlights which days in that month or the upcoming months have the lowest fares.
 Switching your plans by a few days or to a different weekend might be inconvenient, but it can end up saving you hundreds in the long run.
-I’m a huge fan of Google’s Flight Explorer
+I’m a huge fan of Google’s Flight Explorer.
+Staying flexible is one of my top travel tips!

 4.)
 Volunteer as Tribute